Sunday, January 16, 2011

 He doesn’t get the name of the god right - Egyptians didn’t worship Baal-Tamar, which is the name of a place in Benjamin not a god, nor did they worship Baal-Berith, who is a Canaanite god.
 He doesn’t even match the correct language with the correct nation - Egyptians did not speak Hebrew or Canaanite.

 Evidence for this will never be found because it never happened.
-He made this all up.
+He made this all up as he went along.

-So HWA, plagiarizing (sometimes incorrectly) from the oft maddeningly confused Alexander Hislop, would tell us that the Christmas tree came from this story conjured from a coin, and anyone with a Christmas tree is now a pagan - a pagan Nimrod-worshiper specifically.
+Armstrong, plagiarizing (sometimes incorrectly) from the oft maddeningly confused Alexander Hislop, would tell us that the Christmas tree came from this story conjured incorrectly from a coin, and anyone with a Christmas tree is now a pagan - a pagan Nimrod-worshiper specifically.
 From what I’ve seen, I must totally reject this.

 He has fallen!